This course aims at introducing the bases of descriptive statistics, probability theory and inferential statistics.

 The course explains the topics listed in the lecture calendar.

-The exam consists in a written test, including problems to be solved through basics of the R language, followed by an oral test.
+The exam consists in a written test, including problems to be solved through basics of either the python or R language, followed by an oral test.